Multi-Tenant AI Agent Architecture

 vector_search: 20000/hour

-Enterprise tenants expect dedicated audit logs.
-When Acme Corp's compliance team asks "show me every action the agent took on our data last quarter," you need to produce that report instantly.
-Veto's decision logs are inherently tenant-scoped.
-Every log entry includes the tenant context, and logs can be exported per tenant for compliance review.
+Enterprise tenants expect dedicated decision records.
+When a regulated customer's compliance team asks "show me each governed action the agent took on our data during the review window," you need to produce that report without reconstructing it from scattered service traces.
+Veto's decision records are tenant-scoped.
+Each decision record entry includes the tenant context, and decision records can be exported per tenant for evidence review.

 Defense in Depth